tddschn/fudan-jwc-news/README.md

                                   x<=14]
-  -o, --output PATH               output file, default is stdout -f, --force-update              do not use cache and force update --install-completion [bash|zsh|fish|powershell|pwsh]
+  -o, --output PATH               output file, default is stdout -f, --force-update              do not use cache and force update -v, --version                   Show the application's version and exit.
+  --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.
   --show-completion [bash|zsh|fish|powershell|pwsh]